unh-aes-internship/unh-aes-internship.github.io/data690.md

 *	Contact faculty advisor to review placement options and procedures.
 *	Interview with internship sponsors to locate an appropriate experience.
 *	After an internship offer is made and accepted, meet with the workplace supervisor to:
 *	Determine your duties and responsibilities at the internship site.
 *	Outline expectations you have from the internship experience.

 *Applied Research Option*<br />

-The academic work hours for the applied research project may not involve one’s regular work hours on site or be compensated unless the company or site supervisor agrees to do so.

 If you are employed in the field, instead of internship work hours you are required to conduct applied research in IT.
 The project should meet specific IT needs identified by the organization where you work or another sponsoring organization.
 This requires that you:

+*   Propose project ideas, e.g. research projects.
+The scope of the project may or may not directly relate to your current job assignment.
-*	Meet with workplace supervisor to discuss project’s goal and objectives.
+*   Meet with your potential workplace supervisor to discuss project’s goal and objectives, and ask for their approval to supervise your project;
-*	Meet with faculty advisor to finalize project’s scope, content, development plan, and expected outcomes.
+*   Meet with faculty advisor to finalize project’s scope, content, development plan, and expected outcomes;
-*	Complete minimum number of work hours on your project based on the number of credits you register for the course.
+*   Complete the minimum number of work hours on your project based on the number of credits you register for the course.
+Seek feedback from your supervisor during the project.

+The academic work hours for the applied research project may not involve one’s regular work hours on site or be compensated unless the company or site supervisor agrees to do so.

 You need to submit a research project proposal.
-The proposal is limited 2 pages, and it should identify the content and scope of the project, a development plan with intermediate milestones, and expected outcomes.
-The proposal is due by the Friday of the second week in the semester.
+The proposal is limited to no more than 2 pages, and it should identify the content and scope of the project, a development plan with intermediate milestones, and expected outcomes.

 *Approval Process for Both Options*<br />
 Students are required to: